Bugsy: Production

-Beatty's desire to make and star in a film about Bugsy Siegel can be traced all the way back to the late 1970s and early 1980s.
-After completing Reds (1981), Beatty had several projects that he wanted to do but his two dream projects were to produce, star, and possibly direct the life story of Howard Hughes and the life story of Bugsy.
-Beatty stated that of all the characters he played in films, such as Clyde Barrow in Bonnie and Clyde (1967) and John Reed in Reds, he felt that he was the right actor to play both Bugsy and Hughes.
+Warren Beatty's desire to make and star in a film about Bugsy Siegel can be traced back to the late 1970s and early 1980s.
+After completing Reds (1981), Beatty had several projects that he wanted to do but his two dream projects were to produce, star and possibly direct the life story of Howard Hughes and the life story of Siegel.
+Beatty stated that of all the characters he played in films, such as Clyde Barrow in Bonnie and Clyde (1967) and John Reed in Reds, he felt that he was the right actor to play both Siegel and Hughes.

-Beatty was fascinated by Siegel, who he thought was a strange emblem of America (an American gangster who was the son of Jewish immigrants who became fascinated with Hollywood and who also envisioned a desert city in which legal gambling is allowed).
-Several filmmakers attempted to make a film based on Bugsy's life, most famously French director Jean-Luc Godard, who wrote a script entitled The Story and envisioned Robert De Niro as Siegel and Diane Keaton as Virginia Hill.
+Beatty was fascinated by Siegel, who he thought was a strange emblem of America (an American gangster who was the son of Jewish immigrants Max and Jennie Siegel who became fascinated with Hollywood and who also envisioned a desert city in which legal gambling is allowed).
+Several filmmakers attempted to make a film based on Siegel's life, most famously French director Jean-Luc Godard, who wrote a script entitled The Story and envisioned Robert De Niro as Siegel and Diane Keaton as Virginia Hill.
 In the late 1970s, Beatty met screenwriter James Toback, with whom he became fast friends when Beatty was preparing Heaven Can Wait.
-Years later, when Beatty was in pre-production on Ishtar, he asked Toback to write a script on Bugsy.
+Years later, when Beatty was in pre-production on Ishtar, he asked Toback to write a script on Siegel.

-During the course of six years and in between two films that he was involved in, Toback wrote a 400-page document of Bugsy's life.
+During the course of six years and in between two films that he was involved in, Toback wrote a 400-page document of Siegel's life.
 However, under some strange circumstances, Toback lost the entire document.
 Under pressure from Warner Bros., who Beatty learned also had a Bugsy Siegel script ready to be produced, Beatty pursued Toback to write a script based on his lost document.
 Toback handed his new script to Beatty.
 Beatty approved it and went to several studios in hopes of obtaining financing and distribution for the film.
 Beatty presented Toback's script to Warner Bros. and claimed that it was much better than the one that Warner Bros. was interested in producing.
-Warner Bros. passed on the project, and Beatty eventually got the backing of TriStar Pictures.
+Warner Bros. passed on the project and Beatty eventually got the backing of TriStar Pictures.